Skip to content

 This wine is a prime candidate for ADVINTAGE® White.
 The goal is to lift the "creamy curtain" and let the fruit shine through.

-With a single drop, the transformation is profound.
+With a precision micro-dose, the transformation is profound.
 The overwhelming oily texture is significantly reduced, replaced by a more elegant mouthfeel.
 The lychee notes become pronounced, joined by other bright fruit flavors as the vegetal notes recede into subtle complexities.
 Most importantly, the astringent finish is replaced by a clean, thirst-quenching sensation that invites another sip.

 La Crema's Monterey Chardonnay is unabashedly committed to its rich style.
 While this has won many fans, our tasting showed how easily texture can overwhelm flavor.
 ADVINTAGE® White provides the perfect solution to this conundrum.
 By rebuilding the wine's structure and reducing the heavy texture, it allows the cool-climate fruit to take center stage.